Using Security Health Analytics

 Replace ORGANIZATION_ID with the numerical identifier of your organization.

-To grant inbound access to the Security Command Center service account, follow these steps.
+To grant a service account inbound access to a service perimeter, follow these steps.

 1. Go to VPC Service Controls.